Controllers in ASP.NET Core MVC Application

 In order to return a view from an action method in ASP.NET Core MVC, you need to use ViewResult as the return type of the action method.
 In the following example, the GetStudentDetails action method is going to return a View as the return of the method is set to ViewResult.

 At this point, if you run the application and navigate to “/home/GetStudentDetails/102” URL, then you will get the following error.

 The reason for the above error is we do not have the required View file in our application.
-In the next article, I am going to discuss the Views in ASP.NET Core MVC application.
-In this article, I try to explain Controllers in ASP.NET Core MVC application.
+In the next article, I am going to discuss the Views in the ASP.NET Core MVC application.
+In this article, I try to explain Controllers in the ASP.NET Core MVC application.
 I hope you enjoy this article.